pbos/brew/recipes/mighty-braggot.md

 Additional Notes
 ----------------
 This beer stinks like hell when fermenting apparently?
-(Note: Settles after ~12 Weeks) The honey really takes over the final taste, future versions could up the ratio of malt to honey and add more hops.
+(Note: Settles after ~12 Weeks).
+The honey really takes over the final taste, future versions could up the ratio of malt to honey and add more hops.
-This recipe might really benefit from dry-hopping, the aroma is very simple and malty (reminiscent of toast bread?)
+This recipe might really benefit from dry-hopping, the aroma is very simple and malty (reminiscent of toast bread?).